I Feel Love (12" version) 8.15/? (US 12": NBD 20104)

 Though recorded mostly in Los Angeles, once again the British and European public were the most supportive of what we were doing."

-May?
-1979 LP (+CD) SPARKS: No 1 IN HEAVEN
+2 March 1979 LP (+ CD) SPARKS: No 1 IN HEAVEN Bonus tracks Japanese CD 2009:

 All songs produced by Moroder.
 Synthesizers by Ron Mael and Moroder.
 A great album if you like (and even if you don't like) Sparks.

-27 July 1979 7"/12" Sparks: Beat the Clock Beat the Clock 3.49 [single edit]/(Alternative Version) 3.32 [edit of the 12" version] (UK 7": Virgin, VS 270)
+(July 1979) 7"/12" Sparks: Beat the Clock Beat the Clock 3.49 [single edit] / Beat the Clock (Alternative Version) 3.32 [edit of the 12" version] (UK 7": Virgin, VS 270)

-The extended version is available on the Sparks CD 'The 12inch Mixes' (CMP 62010) and on the Italian CD 'Giorgio Moroder & Co: GREATEST HITS' (see later entry)
+The extended version is available on the Sparks CD 'The 12inch Mixes' (CMP 62010) and on the Italian CD 'Giorgio Moroder & Co: GREATEST HITS'

 but unfortunately both CDs exclude the first few seconds from the beginning of the original vinyl version.